THE LATEST TARIFF UPDATES

 USA

-For products with COO China or Hong Kong sold into the USA :
+For products with COO China, Hong Kong or Macau, sold into the USA

-A 10% tariff increase on products above the US$800 de minimis threshold.
+A 10% tariff increase on products above the US$800 de minimis.

-Any shipment with products COO China or Hong Kong valued above the US$800 de minimis threshold is subject to formal entry clearance.
+Any shipment valued above the US$800 de minimis threshold is subject to formal entry clearance.

 Struggling to navigate tariff changes?